dipti-git/dipti-git/README.md

 ### Hi there, I am Dipti! 👋

-<h3 align="center">I am a Full Stack Javascript Developer with an insatiable passion for the realm of Software Development.</h3>
+<h3>I am a Full Stack Javascript Developer with an insatiable passion for the realm of Software Development.</h3>

 🌐 I design and build user-friendly front ends using HTML, CSS, and JavaScript.
 It's all about making things look great and work smoothly.